mobingilabs/docs/reference.md

 You can only map \(or attach\) up to 5 roles per user per namespace.
 There is no limit for filtering rules per user.

-Valid values for `type` filtering rules:
+Valid values for `type` for filtering rules:

 | Namespace | Value |
 | :--- | :--- |